Pepe013196/Vision17/Lab1-Linux/AnswersLab1/Readme.md

   ```
   identify -size *.*
   ```
   The 3rd column od the output gives the resolution of the images.
-We can see that their resolutions are 481x321 for some images, and 321x481 for th others.
+We can see that their resolutions are 481x321 for some images, and 321x481 for the others.

   This last command also gives the format of the images in the second column.